 Partnerships

-- Leverage the expertise of students and faculty experts
+- Leverage the expertise of UH students and faculty experts

-- The ability to engage, network and recruit UH engineering students
+- Engage with and recruit UH engineering students

-- Obtain deliverables, such as technical reports, drawings & design specifications, prototypes, test results and a final project report
+- Obtain project documentation, such as technical reports, drawings and design specifications, prototypes, test results and a final project report

 See more information on student skills and previous projects: